Baseball Batting Rules

 - The batter interferes with the ball when running

-The batter is not allowed to switch the batter's box he is batting in while the pitcher is throwing.
-The batter cannot hit the ball with his feet outside the batter's box.
-The batter will be called out if he prevents the catcher from making a play at home.
+The batter is not allowed to switch the batter’s box they are batting in while the pitcher is throwing.
+This means switch hitters, who bat both right and left-handed, must choose a side and stay there throughout the entire at-bat.
+The batter cannot hit the ball with their feet outside the batter’s box.
+The batter will be called out if they prevent the catcher from making a play at home.
 Batters are not allowed to use illegal equipment that is not approved by the umpires.

-After the batter makes contact with the ball and it goes fair, he becomes a batter-runner.
+After the batter makes contact with the ball and it goes fair, they become a batter-runner and run to first base.
 When running to first base, the batter must stay within the running lane.
 However, the batter is allowed to exit the three-foot running lane when in close proximity to first base.
 The batter is also allowed to overrun and slide at first base, but sliding is not recommended.

 Dropped Third Strike Rule